How Much Do Instagram Influencers Make? $5K to $500K in 2026

 - 8,694 channels match this niche in our database; 32 carry rate data.

-- Marques Brownlee at 20.9M Instagram followers represents the T1 mega-tier where income scales sharply; James Charles at 23.9M followers anchors the beauty-creator cohort where rates compress slightly because of category saturation.
+- Marques Brownlee at 20.9M Instagram followers represents the 1M-plus mega-band where income scales sharply; James Charles at 23.9M followers anchors the beauty-creator cohort where rates compress slightly because of category saturation.

 "Multi-stream Instagram creators show 50 to 70 percent better income resilience than single-stream creators across our 24-month panel."